nicoratel/Debye3D/README.md

 - isotropic radial averages `I(q)` produced by spherical averaging over orientations (useful for comparison with powder or solution scattering).

 The numerical kernels are implemented with Numba for efficient parallel execution on CPU.
 Optionally, an external `DebyeCalculator` (if available) supports GPU-accelerated Debye-sum computations.
+In the code, the direct beam is aligned with y axis, and the detector frame lies in the (x,z) plane.

 ---